WICG/webcomponents/proposals/Shadow-DOM-Cascade-Order-in-v1.md

 Hayato's comment: It sounds that the proposal said that a kind of pseudo-classes (or pseudo-elements) used in a selector, such as `::slotted` or `:host`, can determine the preference order, but it would be nice to avoid mentioning particular pseudo-classes (or pseudo-elements) in defining the cascading order.

+This proposal doesn't seem to define where [D] is inserted.
+We should argument that.

 ### Rune's proposal, Option 1 in [Issue #316], is: